State Senator, District 19

 Besides his farm and family life and Board of Supervisors work, Senator Rozenboom has served as an elder and deacon in the Bethel Christian Reformed Church and served several years on the board for the Oskaloosa Christian School.
 He served on community boards for many years, including a stint as chairman on two local agencies: the Human Services Resource Council, an organization that provides emergency needs for low income families, and the Christian Opportunity Center board, which provides residential and vocational services for special needs adults.
 Additionally, Senator Rozenboom is a member of the Mahaska County Farm Bureau.

 Senator Rozenboom is married, and he and his wife, Becky, have two children.
 Their daughter and son-in-law live in New South Wales, Australia, and have three children.
-Their adult son lives and works in Alaska.
+Their adult son lives and works in Des Moines.